The Lenstra–Lenstra–Lovász (LLL) algorithm is an algorithm that efficiently

 high-level, LLL iterates through the input basis vectors and performs a length

-reduction to each vector (this is very close Gauss’ algorithm at this point).
+reduction to each vector (this is close to Gauss’ algorithm at this point).

 However, we are dealing with